No Credit Check Car Insurance

 While no-credit-check policies offer advantages, they may have higher base rates or limited availability, depending on the insurer and state regulations.

-The following states have laws prohibiting the use of credit information in car insurance pricing:
+The following states generally prohibit or heavily restrict the use of credit information when calculating personal auto insurance premiums:

 Why Do So Many Insurers Check A Driver’s Credit Score?

-Insurance companies often utilize credit-based insurance scores to predict the likelihood of a policyholder filing a claim.
-These scores are derived from various credit report factors, including payment history, outstanding debt, and credit history length.
-The rationale is that individuals with higher credit scores are perceived as lower risk, leading to more favorable premium rates.
+Insurance companies often use credit-based insurance scores to help predict the likelihood of a policyholder filing a claim.
+These scores are not the same as a regular credit score, but they are based on information from a person’s credit history, such as payment history, outstanding debt, and length of credit history.

 Impact on Premiums